emmo-repo/EMMO/doc/emmodoc/relations.md

 %%`active relations` where the subject is acting on the object and
 %%`passive relations` where the subject is acted on by the object.

-OWL distingues between *object properties*, that link classes or individuals to classes or individuals, and *data properties* that link individuals to data values.
+OWL distinguishes between *object properties*, that link classes or individuals to classes or individuals, and *data properties* that link individuals to data values.
 Since EMMO only deals with classes, we will only be discussing object properties.
-However, in actual simulation or characterisation applications build on EMMO, datatype propertyes will be important.
+However, in actual simulations or characterisation applications build on EMMO, datatype properties will be important.

 The characteristics of the different properties are described by the following *property axioms*: